bondagit/aes67-linux-daemon/README.md

 * boost libraries version >= 1.65
 * Avahi service discovery (if enabled) >= 0.7

+The following ARM platform have been used for testing:
-The BeagleBone® Black board with ARM Cortex-A8 32-Bit processor was used for testing on ARMv7.
+The BeagleBone® Black board with ARM Cortex-A8 32-Bit processor.
 See [Ubuntu 18.04 on BeagleBone® Black](https://elinux.org/BeagleBoardUbuntu) for additional information about how to setup Ubuntu on this board.

+The NanoPi NEO2 with Allwinner H5, Quad-core 64-bit high-performance Cortex A53 processor.
+See [Armbian NanoPi NEO2 ](https://www.armbian.com/nanopi-neo-2/) for additional information about how to setup Ubuntu on this board.

-The [ubuntu-packages.sh](ubuntu-packages.sh) script can be used to install all the packages required to compile and run the AES67 daemon, the daemon tests and the [demo](#demo).
+The [ubuntu-packages.sh](ubuntu-packages.sh) script can be used to install all the packages required to compile and run the AES67 daemon, and the [platform compatibility test](#test).
 **_Important_** _PulseAudio_ must be disabled or uninstalled for the daemon to work properly, see [PulseAudio and scripts notes](#notes).

 ## How to build ##